Airbag Injuries May Plague You After an Accident

 How Airbags Cause Injuries

-Understanding how an airbag could harm you starts with knowing how it works and what could go wrong at each step.
-Airbags are behind panels throughout your vehicle.
-The most common locations are in the steering wheel and the dashboard.
+To understand how an airbag can cause injury, it’s important to know how it functions and what might go wrong during deployment.
+Airbags are stored behind panels throughout your vehicle, most commonly in the steering wheel and dashboard.

 To work properly, the airbag must inflate incredibly fast, about 1/20th of a second.
 It does this with the help of chemicals, specifically sodium azide.
 When it deploys, it must release its contents, which also releases the chemicals into the air.